gws/munin-plugin-couchdb/README.md

 ### Database Metrics ###

-`munin-plugin-couchdb` also allows to monitor few databases metrics that could be useful.
+[munin-plugin-couchdb][0] also allows to monitor few databases metrics that could be useful.
 To enable it you need to set `env.monitor_databases yes` variable in your plugin's configuration file and explicitly define list of databases which would be monitored in `env.databases`.
 For example: